1 Introduction

 5.2 Accident reporting

-Slips, trips and falls incidents and near misses must be reported using the trust’s safeguard incident reporting system, which can be accessed via the staff intranet site.
+Slips, trips and falls incidents and near misses must be reported using the trust’s incident reporting system, which can be accessed via the trust’s intranet site.

-As incidents caused by a slip, trip or fall often result in serious injury there may be a need to make a report to the HSE under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013.
+As incidents caused by a slip, trip or fall often result in serious injury there may be a need to make a report to the Health and Safety Executive (HSE) under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (2013).

 Further information about how to report an incident can be found in the trust’s incident management policy.